American Song Contest: Background

-There were plans to develop an American version of Eurovision as early as 2006, with Ben Silverman (then chairman of production company Reveille) developing the contest for NBC to challenge American Idol.
-Silverman (currently co-CEO and chairman of production company Propagate) admitted in 2020 that he had been trying to pursue this project for 20 years, including when he was chairman of NBC.
+There were plans to develop an American adaptation of Eurovision as early as 2006, with Ben Silverman, then-chairman of production company Reveille, developing the contest for NBC to challenge American Idol.
+Silverman, who is currently co-CEO and chairman of production company Propagate, admitted in 2020 that he had been trying to pursue this project for 20 years, including during his tenure as chairman of NBC.